 This whitepaper explores how recyclability can be designed into fiber-based packaging using commercially available, fully soluble bio-digestible barrier systems.

-In this work undertaken by Aquapak Polymers Ltd, laboratory and commercially prepared extrusion and adhesive paper-polymer laminates were constructed with the aim of identifying ‘fit for purpose’ packaging materials which are compatible with the paper recycling process.
+In this work undertaken by Aquapak Polymers Ltd, laboratory and commercially prepared extrusion and adhesive paper-polymer laminates were constructed with the aim of identifying ‘fit for purpose’ packaging materials that are compatible with the paper recycling process.

-The work focused on Hydropol, a commercially available fully soluble, biodigestible barrier polymer, which can be adhesive or extrusion coated onto paper and brings a plurality of benefits to fibre-based packaging, including oil and grease resistance together with a high gas barrier.
+The work focused on Hydropol, a commercially available fully soluble, biodigestible barrier polymer, which can be adhesive or extrusion coated onto paper and brings a plurality of benefits to fiber-based packaging, including oil and grease resistance together with a high gas barrier.

 Hydropol has also been shown to increase some paper strength properties (tear, burst, puncture and tensile strength), allowing laminated papers to be heat-sealed for ‘form, fill and seal’ fiber packaging applications.
 Hydropol is designed to solubilize at the typical repulping temperatures and durations used by high-volume recycling mills allowing fiber to be dispersed to make new paper.